Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Acknowledgments

 \section{Acknowledgments}

 Stephen Wilson gratefully acknowledges discussions with Leon Balents, Binghai Yan, and Ziqiang Wang.
+We gratefully thank the contributions of Matthew Benning and Michael Ruf of Bruker Corporation for their assistance in the integration of synchrotron data with Apex3 and their crystallography discussions.
 This work was supported by the National Science Foundation (NSF) through Enabling Quantum Leap: Convergent Accelerated Discovery Foundries for Quantum Materials Science, Engineering and Information (Q-AMASE-i): Quantum Foundry at UC Santa Barbara (DMR-1906325).
-The research made use of the shared facilities of the NSF Materials Research Science and Engineering Center at UC Santa Barbara (DMR- 1720256).
+The research made use of the shared facilities of the NSF Materials Research Science and Engineering Center at UC Santa Barbara (DMR- 1720256), along with the Center for Scientific Computing (NSF CNS-1725797).
 The UC Santa Barbara MRSEC is a member of the Materials Research Facilities Network. (www.mrfn.org).
 B.R.O. and P.M.S. also acknowledge support from the California NanoSystems Institute through the Elings Fellowship program.
 S.M.L.T has been supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1650114.
 This work is based upon research conducted at the Center for High Energy X-ray Sciences (CHEXS) which is supported by the National Science Foundation under award DMR-1829070.